The Data Clean Room Becomes the Consent Laundromat

 Why AI Cares

 Clean rooms began as an advertising and measurement answer to a world with fewer third-party cookies, more privacy law, and more platform walls.
 IAB Tech Lab says data clean rooms are used for audience activation, consumer insights, data enrichment, optimization, and measurement.
-Its 2025 page also describes interoperability work around PAIR and ADMaP, including privacy-enhancing technologies such as private set intersection, trusted execution environments, and secure multiparty computation.
+Its 2025 page also describes interoperability work around PAIR and ADMaP, including privacy-enhancing technologies such as private set intersection, trusted execution environments, and secure multi-party computation.

 AI widens the use case.
 AWS documentation says Clean Rooms can support record matching, predictive insights, custom and lookalike machine-learning modeling, and synthetic dataset generation for ML workflows without sharing raw data among collaborators.
 AWS also describes ML input channels that prepare data for training and inference while keeping intermediate results inside the Clean Rooms ML boundary.
 That moves the clean room from measurement into model-mediated inference.

 A retailer, publisher, bank, insurer, health system, platform, or research partner may not want to hand over raw data.
 But they may want an overlap analysis, a lookalike segment, a predictive model, a synthetic dataset, a risk score, or a training run against a combined population.
 The clean room becomes the place where collaboration turns into inference while everyone says the underlying data never moved.
+That makes it adjacent to data brokers, real-time bidding, AI data licensing, and training data, even when the implementation is more controlled than an old file transfer.

 The Cleanliness Claim